mikegratton/slog/README.md

 * `Flogtc(SEVERITY, "tag", 2, "A good number is %d", 42)` : Log "A good number is 42" to channel 2
 with tag "tag".
 This uses printf-style formatting.

-All of these macros agressively check if the message will be logged given the current severity threshold for the tag and channel.
+All of these macros aggressively check if the message will be logged given the current severity threshold for the tag and channel.
 If the message won't be logged, the code afterwards *will not be executed*.
 That is, no strings are formatted, no work is done.
 Moreover, depending on setup, if the message pool is empty, these macros may (a) allocate, causing a delay (b) block for a configurable